-Osvaldo Iadarola, Director - Mr. Iadarola is President and CEO of Audiotech Healthcare Corporation, a private company, and a director of Cassidy Gold Corp., a public company trading on the TSX Venture Exchange.
+Osvaldo Iadarola, Director - Mr. Iadarola is President and CEO of Sherwood Real Estate Corporation, a private company, and a director of Cassidy Gold Corp.
 He is also President of Excalibur Properties, a private real estate development company.

 Performance Summary

 Kakamega Properties